-- Histamine clearance
+- Histamine clearance from the gut

-- Ammonia clearance
+- Ammonia clearance from the gut

 - Butyrate and short chain fatty acid production